alinex/node-validator/README.md

 - `>`, `>=`, `<`, `<=` - greater/less number operators
 - `in` - check a value exists in either a comma-separated string or an array

+If you use this helper with an object or array as it's first parameter it will base the calculation on the number of entries.

 **dateFormat**

 Parameter: